 The shadow today can be seen worn by actors like George Clooney and has become synonymous with debonair.

-There are also benefits to the shadow or stubble appeal.
-Men who frequently deal with ingrown hair are encouraged to allow the hair to grow out and to always leave a little stubble to prevent future infections related to ingrown hairs.
+Men who frequently deal with ingrown hair should allow their facial hair to grow out and always leave a little stubble to prevent future infections related to ingrown hairs.

 Men looking for a sophisticated look should consider the shadow.